CLNEulalia/Express-Mongoose/readme.md

 ## Delete a To Do

 We're almost there!
 Last bit of CRUD functionality we need to implement is `DELETE`.
-Let's start by adding a second form with a delete button to our show view:
+Let's start by adding a second form with a delete button to our index view:

 ```html
 <!--insert this anchor tag into the div with a class of 'links'-->